Affirmative Action Policies and Complaint Procedures

 You may ask the Equal Opportunity and Title IX Office to make someone aware of behavior that you find offensive by making a request for intervention.
 If this does not resolve your complaint, you may use the other procedure listed below.

 Filing Complaints of Discrimination

-You can file an informal complaint with the Equal Opportunity and Title IX Office.
+You may file a complaint with the Equal Opportunity and Title IX Office.
 It will help you in trying to resolve your problem with the person alleged to have discriminated against you.
-The office will contact only people you give permission to contact.

-If attempts to resolve the complaint informally are unsuccessful, or if you or the Director of the office of Equal Opportunity and Title IX feel an informal complaint is inappropriate, you may file a formal complaint.
-A formal complaint needs to be filed in the Equal Opportunity and Title IX Office, Room 103-C, Jones Center, (775) 784-1547.
+If attempts to resolve your request for intervention are unsuccessful, or if you or the Director of the office of Equal Opportunity and Title IX feel the request for intervention is inappropriate, you may file a complaint.
+A complaint needs to be filed in the Equal Opportunity and Title IX Office, Room 103-C, Jones Center, (775) 784-1547.
 It must be filed within 300 days of the discovery of the alleged discrimination, and within 10 days of any unsuccessful attempts to solve the problem at the department level.

 Notification of the Respondent

 The Equal Opportunity and Title IX Office will notify the person you have identified as allegedly discriminating against you and inform them of the allegations.
 The person you identify in the complaint has five (5) working days to respond, in writing, to the Equal Opportunity and Title IX Office.
 Additional time to respond can be requested.

 For more information please contact: